liamkandel/Transactions-Plotter/README.md

 ## Uses
 Use the hovertool to detail a transaction that you'd like to view.
 Locate transaction outliers that you'd like to know about

+## Known bugs
+Month order on the plot's x-axis is alphabetical instead of chronological when csv file contains more than one year